Cable Street: History

 The last occasion in England when a stake was hammered through a sinner's heart at an official burial, took place at the junction of Cable Street and Cannon Street Road: John Williams was found hanged in his cell, after being arrested as a suspect in the Ratcliff Highway murders.
 Local people went along with the claim that he had committed suicide, from guilt of the crimes.
 At the time, 1812, suicide was considered to be sinful, and justified him being buried upside down with a stake through his heart.
 His skull was found when new gas mains were being laid in August 1886, and was on display for many years in The Crown and Dolphin pub opposite.

 Red plaque in Dock Street commemorating the Battle of Cable Street.

-On 4 October 1936 a violent confrontation between the Metropolitan Police and local communities on the street was later named the 'Battle of Cable Street'.
-Communist, anarchist, labour and Jewish groups joined with locals to resist a planned march through the East End by Oswald Mosley's British Union of Fascists.
+On 4 October 1936 a violent confrontation between the Metropolitan Police and local communities on the street, at Tower Hill and around Aldgate became known as the "Battle of Cable Street".
+Local people, rallied by the Independent Labour Party, local elements of the Communist Party of Great Britain and the Jewish People's Council set out to obstruct a planned march through the East End by Oswald Mosley's British Union of Fascists.

 The East End has traditionally been an area of London with a large Jewish population.
-It is estimated that around 100,000 Jews from Eastern Europe had fled to the East End in the period 1881–1914.
-A bus was overturned and used as a barricade, Mosley's car was attacked with bricks, and there was some of the most violent hand-to-hand fighting ever seen in London.
-The march was eventually abandoned.
+This link was reinforced by the approximately 100,000 Jews from Eastern Europe that fled to the East End in the period 1881–1914.
+Mosley's movement was strongly anti-Semitic, so the march through the East End was regarded as deliberately provocative.

+The BUF gathered at Tower Hill and the police tried to clear a route for them via Aldgate or Cable Street.
+After several hours of fighting, the police had failed to clear a path on either route and, to avoid further unrest, told Mosley he would have to march to the West End instead.

 A large mural (created between 1979 and 1983) on St George's Town Hall, next to Library Place, depicts scenes from the day.
 A red plaque at Cable Street's junction with Dock Street commemorates the incident.